Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Appendix

 Moreover, any simple graph contained as a subgraph in $G'$ is contained in $G$.

-\end{lemma} \begin{proof} {\textbf {Property 1}}: If $v$ has degree $1$ then either $N(v)$ is a stable cut of $G$ has a stable cut if and only if $G \setminus \{v\}$ does.
+\end{lemma} \begin{proof} {\textbf {Property 1}}: If a vertex $v$ of $G$ has degree ($0$ or) $1$ then either $N(v)$ is a stable cut of $G$ has a stable cut if and only if $G \setminus \{v\}$ does.
+Therefore, we either find that $G$ is a yes-instance or obtain an equivalent instance by deleting $v$.

 Let $v$ be an irreflexive degree $2$ vertex.
 If $v$ is a cut vertex or $N(v)$ forms a stable cutset then $G$ is a yes-instance.
-Else, $G$ has a stable cutset if and only if $G \setminus {v}$ does.
-Repeating this process exhaustively, we either find that $G$ is a yes-instance or obtain an instance in which every vertex has degree at least $2$ every degree $2$ vertex is reflexive.
+Else, $G$ has a stable cutset if and only if $G \setminus {v}$ does and we may delete $v$ to obtain an equivalent instance.
+Repeating this process exhaustively, we either find that $G$ is a yes-instance or obtain an instance in which every vertex has degree at least $2$ and every degree $2$ vertex is reflexive.

-\textbf{Property 2}: Consider a reflexive degree $2$ vertex $v$ contained in a triangle.
+\textbf{Property 2}: Consider a degree $2$ vertex $v$ contained in a triangle.
+This vertex is reflexive by Property 1.
 Since the neighbourhood of $v$ is a clique, $N(v)$ is not a stable cut.
-Since $v$ is reflexive, it does not form a stable cut.
+Since $v$ is reflexive, it does not belong to any stable cut of $G$.
 Therefore, any stable cut of $G$ is a stable cut of $G \setminus v$.
-Since exactly one side of any stable cut in $G \setminus v$ contains a neighbour of $v$, $G$ has a stable cut if and only if $G \setminus v$ does.
+Since exactly one side of any stable cut in $G \setminus v$ contains a neighbour of $v$, $G$ has a stable cut if and only if $G \setminus v$ does and we may delete $v$.
 Repeating this process exhaustively, we obtain an instance in which every degree $2$ vertex has two independent neighbours.

-\textbf{Property 3}: Assume $G$ contains a vertex $x$ with a true twin $y$.
-From property $2$ we may assume $x$ has degree $\geq 3$.
-Assume $G$ has a stable cut $C$.
-Given $C$ can contain at most one of $x$ and $y$, neighther are contained in a minimal stable cut.
-We may therefore remove $y$ and make $x$ reflexive.
+\textbf{Property 3}: Assume that $G$ contains a vertex $x$ with a true twin $y$.
+From Property $2$ we may assume $x$ has degree at least $3$.
+Assume that $G$ has a stable cut $C$ containing at least one of $x$ and $y$.
+It contains at most one of $x$ and $y$ since they are adjacent.
+Without loss of generality, $C$ contains $x$.
+Furthermore, since $x$ and $y$ have the same open neighboburhood, removing $x$ from $C$ does not connect the graph $G \setminus {C}$.
+Therefore, neither $x$ nor $y$ are contained in a minimal stable cut of $G$.
+Therefore, $G$ has a stable cut if and only if $G \setminus \{y \}$ has a stable cut which does not contain $x$.
+In other words, We obtain an equivalent instance by deleting $y$ and making $x$ reflexive.

+We now assume that $x$ and $y$ are false twins.
+If there exists a stable cut of $G$ containing exactly one, say $x$, of $x$ and $y$ then, since $x$ and $y$ have the same open neighbourhood, there exists a stable cut containing neither of them.
+Therefore, any minimal stable cut $C$ either contains both $x$ and $y$ or neither of the two.
+In particular, if either of $x$ and $y$ is reflexive then we may make the other reflexive.
+Now, $G$ has a stable cut if and only if $G \setminus \{x \}$ does.
+In other words, we obtain an equivalent instance by deleting $x$.